akhodakivskiy/VimFx/documentation/api.md

     commands.tab_new.run(args)
   ```

 - Adding new commands.
-It is recommended to use the `vimfx.addCommand()` helper
+It is recommended to use the `vimfx.addCommand(...)`
-  instead.
+  helper instead.
 It’s easier.

   ```js
   vimfx.modes.normal.commands.new_command = {